-The following may upsetting for some readers.
+The following may be upsetting for some readers.

 In 1988, a jogger discovered a body floating in a creek in Cleveland, Ohio.
-The police were called, detectives arrived on the scene.
+The police were called, and detectives arrived on the scene.
 They discovered that the victim had his throat cut, had been stabbed several times and showed other minor wounds.
 Nothing was found on the victim’s body, save for a few dollars.
 With no identification, the police had little to go on.

 Two days later, a man who went by “Stoney” called the police claiming he may be able to identify the body found in the creek.
 He showed up at the morgue to do so the next day.
-Stoney positively ID’d the body as Tony Klann, his nineteen year old neighbour.
+Stoney positively ID’d the body as Tony Klann, his nineteen-year-old neighbour.

 The police sat down with Stoney Lewis to get more information out of him.
-He informed them that he had last seen Tony at a bar in Little Italy called Coconut Joe’s, the night before the body was discovered.
-He identified three other men who were with Tony, Mike Keenan, Eddie Espinoza, and Joe D’Ambrosio.
+He informed them that he had last seen Tony at a bar in Little Italy called Coconut Joe’s the night before the body was discovered.
+He identified three other men who were with Tony: Mike Keenan, Eddie Espinoza, and Joe D’Ambrosio.
 Stoney told police that before he left the bar that night, he’d witnessed several physical altercations between Tony and Eddie Espinoza.
-Further, he said that he had heard rumours from neighbours that had supposedly seen Mike, Eddie and Joe arguing with Tony in the early hours of Saturday morning, and that they had seen Joe hold a knife to Tony’s throat.
+Further, he said that he had heard rumours from neighbours that had supposedly seen Mike, Eddie and Joe arguing with Tony in the early hours of Saturday morning and that they had seen Joe hold a knife to Tony’s throat.

 Police bought the story, hook, line and sinker.
 They arrested Eddie, Joe and Mike.
 During interrogation, and with the added incentive of his charges being dropped from murder to manslaughter, Eddie began to talk.
 He told police a story that ended with Mike Keenan slicing his throat from ear to ear, and Joe D’Ambrosio finishing the job by stabbing Tony and throwing him in the creek.

 Police, again, found no reason to doubt this story.
 Eddie plead guilty to manslaughter, in exchange for his testimony against Joe and Mike, who were both charged with aggravated murder.
-The sentence for said charge being the death penalty.
+The sentence for the charge being the death penalty.

 Joe had no knowledge of the law or his rights.
-He was appointed a defense lawyer who told him his best bet would be to waive his right to a jury trial.
+He was appointed a public defence lawyer who told him his best bet would be to waive his right to a jury trial.
 Joe, who was adamant he was innocent, figured the same thing so many do: that the justice system is fair and balanced and the truth would come out.
 He did not fear being found guilty, because he was innocent.